Fine Adjustment Screws

 Epoxy Free Design

-The adjuster screws that Base Lab Tools is offering are designed for performance and cost.
-That means that all aspects of the design have been reviewed to ensure that performance is never compromised.
-An example of this effort is a true epoxy free design to get the very best centration of the ball tip.
-Also, by removing the need for epoxy the operating temperature range for the adjuster was increased as well as the long term stability of the product.
+Adjuster screws offered through Base Lab Tools are designed for performance and cost.
+That means all aspects of the design have been reviewed to ensure that performance is never compromised.
+An example of this effort is a true epoxy-free design to get the very best centration of the ball tip.
+By removing the need for epoxy, the operating temperature range for the adjuster is increased as well as the long term stability of the product.
 It should be noted that some competitors are offering different epoxies in the adjusters to enable it to work in different applications e.g. vacuum or high temperature.

-The nut/bushing is of great importance for the performance of the High-end adjuster screws not only the length and class of the nut/busing is of importance but also the material itself.
-In low cost adjusters where grease can be used and wear and load is small brass is typically the most economical material to use.
-In High-end adjusters where tight tolerances are required as well as the capability to withstand wear and higher load phosphor bronze is the preferred material.
-Phosphor bronze is considered a self-lubricating material that makes it ideal for grease free applications e.g. vacuum.
+The nut or bushing also holds great importance to the performance of high-end adjuster screws.
+Not only are the length and class of the nut/busing important, but also the material itself.
+In low cost adjusters where grease can be used, and wear relative to load is small, brass is typically the most economical material to use.
+In high-end adjusters where tight tolerances are required as well as the capability to withstand wear and higher loads, phosphor bronze is the preferred material.
+Phosphor bronze is considered a self-lubricating material, making it ideal for grease free applications such as vacuum environments.
 Still, the use of grease will extend the lifetime of the nut/bushing and is recommended unless a grease free version is required.

-In general terms a longer nut/bushing will have better performance than a shorter nut/bushing if Pitch and Yaw of the adjuster screw is of importance.
+In general terms, a longer nut or bushing will have better performance than a shorter one if pitch and yaw of the adjuster screw is of importance.

-In the High-end adjuster screws Base Lab Tools is using phosphor bronze nut/bushings to allow for high loads and grease free configurations upon request.
+In high-end adjuster screws, Base Lab Tools uses phosphor bronze nut/bushings to allow for high loads and grease free configurations upon request.

 Adjustments